spanezz/fatturaelettronica/openssl.md

 I have downloaded the zip file and extracted the xml file.

-I have signed it using the commands in the [Setting up OpenSSL to work with smart cards][] section.
+I have signed it using the commands in the *Setting up OpenSSL to work with smart cards* section above.

 I have uploaded the resulting p7m file.